-Citation with stable link: Philip A. Harland, 'Ethnic diversity in Egypt: Inscriptional and papyrological evidence,' Last modified November 28, 2022, http://philipharland.com/Blog/?p=6825.
+Citation with stable link: Philip A. Harland, 'Ethnic diversity in Egypt: Inscriptional and papyrological evidence,' Ethnic Relations and Migration in the Ancient World, last modified November 28, 2022, http://philipharland.com/Blog/?p=6825.

 Comments: Due to its very long history of settlement and its economic life and military needs, Egypt brought together peoples from a variety of places.
 The inscriptions listed at the bottom of this post gives you some taste of the variety, particularly in connection with peoples with some present or past connection to Egyptian armies.